OpenAstronomy/action-skip-ci/README.md

 #### Why does this action not cancel workflow instead of failing?

-This is because cancelling the workflow does work when the command is issued from a pull request opened from a fork due to lack of write access from the fork's token.
+This is because cancelling the workflow does not work when the command is issued from a pull request opened from a fork due to lack of write access from the fork's GitHub token.
 The cancellation does not fail but nothing gets cancelled anyway.